 Donations can be made to Stoneybrook Golf Course to Heritage Bank for deposit in the account “Stoneybrook Golf Course for the Benefit of Bineto Fuentez.”

-The driver who allegedly hit Fuentez, Jason Strickland, 22, turned himself into police several hours after the accident.
+The driver who allegedly hit Fuentez, 22-year-old Jason Strickland, turned himself in to police several hours after the accident.

 He is charged with reckless vehicular homicide, leaving the scene of a fatality accident and failure to stop and render aid after he struck the victim.